From the book: Testosterone: A Man's Guide

 Due to testosterone's effect as a stimulant of red blood cell production, injections produce unusually strong stimulation during the first peak days.
 This appears to increase the potential for elevated hemoglobin and hematocrit indicating that you have too many red blood cells.
 These can increase your cardiovascular risks.
 Creams, gels, and patches appear to be less likely to produce this side effect, though study results are conflicting.

 Anecdotally I hear that injections promote elevations in blood pressure more than creams, gel, and patches.
 It also appears that the effect on brain chemistry and the nervous system that might promote increased assertiveness can be stronger with injections.
 There will be more discussion on this subject later.
-But I would love to see head-to-head comparison studies between testosterone injections and gels, since none have been performed to date.
-Hopefully, with the potential approval of Aveed (a longer acting testosterone ester) in the future, its manufacturer would be compelled to do such a study to convince insurance companies that their product may be more cost effective and less problematic than the daily gels currently approved in the United States (Androgel and Testim) or the weekly or bi-weekly injections that many men are currently using.
+But I would love to see head-to-head comparison studies between testosterone injections and gels since none have been performed to date.
+Hopefully, with the potential approval of Aveed (a longer acting testosterone ester) in the future, its manufacturer would be compelled to do such a study to convince insurance companies that their product may be more cost-effective and less problematic than the daily gels currently approved in the United States (Androgel and Testim) or the weekly or bi-weekly injections that many men are currently using.

 I have met some men that have switched from injections to gels and then eventually switch back to injections.
-It seems that they need the higher level of overall metabolic stimulation that injectable testosterone provides.
+It seems that they need a higher level of overall metabolic stimulation that injectable testosterone provides.
 Usually, those men also say they feel very little improvement with the use of gels or creams.
 They also usually prefer the convenience of an injection every one or two weeks to the daily administration of a gel.
 And, unlike gels, injections have no potential risk of transferring testosterone through skin contact with other people.

 Injectable testosterone has also shown to increase blood levels of testosterone and DHT in proportion with the dose.
 But gels seem to increase DHT a lot more than the expected increase due to higher testosterone, so some men with benign prostatic inflammation may prefer injections than gels.
 The mechanism for this observation may be based on the fact that they may be more DHT receptors in the skin layers, but no one has really proven this fact.